Pull-based CD pipelines

 In the above scenario, compromising a single engineer is enough to gain access to production through CircleCI (at least to the extent their context allows).

-It should be noted that Travis and GitHub Actions offer better controls, allowing you to restrict secrets on a per-branch basis.
+It should be noted that Travis and other solutions offer better controls, allowing you to restrict secrets on a per-branch basis.
 You would therefor only expose deployment secrets to

 master code that’s been peer-reviewed (and therefor assumed safe).
 Still, that’s production deployment secrets outside of the trust boundary of your production environment.
 As we’ll see later, this is not necessary.